- Part 1 Overview

 - the affordable luxuries market - in an economic downturn, the market aimed at people aged over 50 may still be growing, as they may have equity in their property and savings

 - existing businesses - not only is buying a business which already has established revenue a safer option, but you might get a bargain in difficult economic times

-- franchises - an established franchise stands a good chance of surviving when economic conditions are tough as they have experience and time-honed, streamlined systems and processes
+- franchises - an established franchise stands a good chance of surviving when economic conditions are tough as they have experience and streamlined systems and processes

 Test your business idea

 You can use the economic downturn as an opportunity to define what you and your business want to achieve.
 Consider whether customers would really buy your product or service, particularly in the context of the current market.

 Difficult market conditions are often caused by very specific issues, such as an unavailability of loan finance.
 Finding out what these issues are and how they will affect you will allow you to rethink the nature and scale of, as well as the market for, your business.